rubenpost/Model_agnostic_AAD/README.txt

-Active Anomaly Detection (AAD) with process mining enables end-users to both gain insight in the process of the client and train the algorith at the same time.
 DESCRIPTION
 --------------------
+Active Anomaly Detection (AAD) with process mining enables end-users to both gain insight in the process of the client and adjust the weights of individual models in the ensemble method at the same time.
+In main.py, the AAD framework is instantiated with an Isolation Forest.

 INSTALL
 --------------------
+All dependencies can be found in requirements.txt and are automatically installed when opening the Dockerfile.

 SETUP
 --------------------
+First, the event log is renamed to standard naming scheme, attributes are categorized, and encoded.
+Then, an Isolation Forest is trained and the top n anomalous cases based on the anomaly score are visualized and reviewed by domain experts.
+The feedback of the domain experts adjusts the weight of each Isolation Tree in the Isolation Forest, embedding domain knowledge in the algorithm.

 GITHUB